AnoopAlias/AUTOM8N/docs/installation_cluster.rst

 XtendWeb cluster is the worlds easiest web application clustering solution featuring a fully automated deployment of a clustered DNS loadbalanced LAMP stack.
 It is specifically designed for multi datacenter deployment and use encrypted communication between the server

-XtendWeb cluster thus provide high availability , scalability and an inherent data backup (application files and database are replicated and normally reside on 2 servers at any time )
+XtendWeb cluster provide high availability , scalability and an inherent data backup (application files and database are replicated and normally reside on 2 servers at any time )
 Coupled with the simplicity and intutiveness of cPanel control panel ,XtendWeb cluster is a must have for any modern enterprise web application deployment

 Cluster Components: